List of El Chavo del Ocho characters: Doña Florinda

-In the English dub of the animated version, as well as in the official English subtitles for the Netflix print of the original, she is known as Mrs. Worthmore (a pun on worth more), and voiced by Kate Higgins (S1-2) and Laura Post (S3-7).
+In the English dub of the animated series, as well as in the official English subtitles for the Netflix print of the original, she is known as Mrs. Worthmore (a pun on worth more), and voiced by Kate Higgins (S1-2) and Laura Post (S3-7).
 Her restaurant was renamed "Mrs. Worthmore's Cafe" as well.
 In Brazil, her name was translated to Dona Florinda.